DGolubets/reactjs-server/README.md

   case _ => engine.shutdown()
 }
 ```
+It looks for a module with absolute id 'react', so it should be available to the loader.

+### Declaring React elements
-There are two ways of declaring React elements.
-First is to implement ReactElement trait.
+One way is to implement ReactElement trait.
 ```scala
 case class CommentBox(url: String, pollingInterval: Int) extends ReactElement {
   override val reactClass = ReactClass("./components/CommentBox")